nicholasklick/sast/docs/CALL_GRAPH_GUIDE.md

 ## Overview

-KodeCD SAST includes a complete call graph implementation and inter-procedural taint analysis system.
+Gittera SAST includes a complete call graph implementation and inter-procedural taint analysis system.
 This guide covers how to use these features to analyze code across function boundaries.

 ## Table of Contents